digitalsadhu/hide-in-shadows/README.md

     replacer, // function to control how objects are serialized.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify mode = "open" // shadow dom mode See https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM.
 Defaults to "open"
 }
-const rendered = ssr("hide-in-shadows-example", App, options);
+const rendered = ssr(
+    "hide-in-shadows-example", // name to use for custom element in the DOM App, // either a React component OR a pre rendered string options // additional options
+);

-// respond with "rendered" from your server
+// you should then respond with "rendered" from your server
 ```

 #### Client code